-- Welcome back! - As always, first open a terminal window and execute update50 to make sure your appliance is up-to-date.
+As always, first open a terminal window and execute

+update50

+to make sure your appliance is up-to-date.

-Like Problem Set 4, this problem set comes with some distribution code that you'll need to download before getting started.
-Go ahead and execute cd ~/Dropbox in order to navigate to your ~/Dropbox directory.
-Then execute wget http://cdn.cs50.net/2013/fall/psets/5/hacker5/hacker5.zip
+Like Problem Set 3, this problem set comes with some distribution code that you'll need to download before getting started.
+Go ahead and execute

+cd ~/Dropbox

+in order to navigate to your ~/Dropbox directory.
+Then execute

+wget http://cdn.cs50.net/2014/fall/psets/4/hacker4/hacker4.zip

 in order to download a ZIP (i.e., compressed version) of this problem set's distro.
 If you then execute

 ls

-you should see that you now have a file called hacker5.zip in your ~/Dropbox directory.
+you should see that you now have a file called hacker4.zip in your ~/Dropbox directory.
 Unzip it by executing the below.

-unzip hacker5.zip
+unzip hacker4.zip

 If you again execute

 ls

-you should see that you now also have a hacker5 directory.
+you should see that you now also have a hacker4 directory.
 You're now welcome to delete the ZIP file with the below.

-rm -f hacker5.zip
+rm -f hacker4.zip

-Now dive into that hacker5 directory by executing the below.
+Now dive into that hacker4 directory by executing the below.

-cd hacker5
+cd hacker4

 Now execute

 ls

 and you should see that the directory contains the below.

 bmp/ jpg/ questions.txt

 How fun!
 Two subdirectories and a file.
 Who knows what could be inside!
 Let's get started.